GarrettBrown-dev/Dr.SillyStringzSketchyFactoryII/README.md

 * Status
 * Licensed Machine

+## Setup/Installation Requirements

-* Cloning options
+* Cloning options:
   * For cloning please use the following GitHub [tutorial](https://docs.github.com/en/enterprise/2.16/user/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
-  * Place files into a single directory
+  * Place files into a single directory.
+(In our case, Factory!)
-  * Run GitBASH in directory
+  * Run GitBASH in Factory.
+  * Navigate to the Factory directory ("cd Factory" The file tree should look something like this: "\yourfiles\Dr-SFactory.Solution\Factory")
-  * Type "dotnet run" in GitBash to run the program
+  * While in the Factory folder, type "dotnet run" in GitBash to run the program.

-## Setup/Installation Requirements

 * Database setup instructions:
   * Ensure Garrett_Brown.sql was downloaded